 3. Method – Spray all areas and objects he likes to chomp on, you should repeat this each week to make sure the taste doesn’t fade.
 This should in time keep your dog away from these areas as he/she will slowly learn these items taste foul.

-One thing to remember is that bitter apple spray is no substitute for training.
-Behavioural training is the long-term goal of preventing your puppy from chewing things.
 If you want to read more about puppy training read our article: Puppy Training Tips to Help Keep Both You and Your Puppy Sane